-mmc.exe.
-Legitimate Windows features such as the Service Control Manager, Windows Management Instrumentation, Task Scheduler, Windows Remote Management and the DCOM protocol can be abused to start a process on a remote endpoint.
-Looking for PowerShell spawned out of this processes may reveal a lateral movement attack.
-Red Teams and adversaries alike may abuse these services during a breach for lateral movement and remote code execution.
+Such behavior is indicative of legitimate Windows features such as the Service Control Manager, Windows Management Instrumentation, Task Scheduler, Windows Remote Management, and the DCOM protocol being abused to start a process on a remote endpoint.
+This behavior is often seen during lateral movement techniques where adversaries or red teams abuse these services for lateral movement and remote code execution.

 Kill Chain Phase

 | tstats `security_content_summariesonly` count min(_time) as firstTime max(_time) as lastTime from datamodel=Endpoint.Processes where (Processes.parent_process_name=wmiprvse.exe OR Processes.parent_process_name=services.exe OR Processes.parent_process_name=svchost.exe OR Processes.parent_process_name=wsmprovhost.exe OR Processes.parent_process_name=mmc.exe) (Processes.process_name=powershell.exe OR (Processes.process_name=cmd.exe AND Processes.process=*powershell.exe*) OR Processes.process_name=pwsh.exe OR (Processes.process_name=cmd.exe AND Processes.process=*pwsh.exe*)) by Processes.dest Processes.user Processes.parent_process_name Processes.process_name Processes.process Processes.process_id Processes.parent_process_id

 possible_lateral_movement_powershell_spawn_filter is a empty macro by default.
 It allows the user to filter out any results (false positives) without editing the SPL.

 List of fields required to use this analytic.